gocoderio/tour/welcome/1/README.md

-* Hello, 世界 from mars :satellite:
+* Hello, 世界 from Web Assembly :satellite:

 Welcome to a tour of the Go programming language.